Noa Baron

 In 2021, Noa was honored as one of Jewish Week's "36 Under 36" for their organizing.
 Based in Boston, MA, they bring a sense of radical optimism and warmth to social justice work.

-Their organizing has focused on fighting for democracy and voting rights, advocating for justice for Palestinians and Israelis, and working towards immigrant justice, workers’ rights, climate justice, and LGBTQ+ liberation.
-They have organized with the Workers Circle, If Not Now, Rabbis for Ceasefire, and the Religious Action Center.
+Their organizing has focused on advocating for democracy and voting rights, fighting for Palestinian liberation, and working towards immigrant justice, workers’ rights, climate justice, and LGBTQ+ liberation.

-Noa is currently a rabbinical student at Hebrew College, where they are pursuing a rabbinate rooted in prophetic justice, community care, and sacred imagination.
+Noa is currently a rabbinical student at Hebrew College, where they are pursuing a rabbinate rooted in community care, sacred imagination, and a prophetic sense of justice.

-Noa has long been committed to interreligious engagement, believing that working across lines of difference is essential to building a better world.
-They serve as Interreligious Leadership Coordinator at the Boston Theological Interreligious Consortium, connecting students and faculty from religious learning institutions across Boston.
-They are also the co-founder and co-director of the Boston Interfaith Song Collective.
+They have long been committed to interreligious engagement, believing that working across lines of difference is essential to building a better world.
+Noa is the co-founder and co-director of the Boston Interfaith Song Collective.